jor-din/jor-din/README.md

 ## 🌟 About Me

+Hello, I’m Jordin.
-I’m a data analyst with a background in Health Science, currently pursuing my master’s in Data Analytics Engineering.
-My passion lies in uncovering insights from data and turning them into impactful solutions.
-I'm especially interested in healthcare data and using analytics to improve outcomes and decision-making.
+I’m a data analyst with a background in health science, currently pursuing my master’s in Data Analytics Engineering.
+I’m passionate about using data to improve healthcare outcomes and support better decision-making.
+I enjoy uncovering insights through SQL, Excel, and Python, and bringing them to life through dashboards and reports.

 ## 🌱  Projects I'm Working On